 If your whole net worth is invested in property, you are too exposed to one sector.
 Yes, you need property in your portfolio, but you need exposure to other industries as well.

 There are legit companies in the financial, technology etc. industries that you would love to own if you thought about it.
 You can share in the success of these companies.
 Next time you are at a braai and someone says you must own Capitec, you can simply respond with “I’ve been having it”.

 9) You don’t owe anyone money

-Like I mentioned, property is a good investment and the numbers make sense, but I don’t feel that it should be dominant in any portfolio.
+As I mentioned, property is a good investment and the numbers make sense, but I don’t feel that it should be dominant in any portfolio.
 Make sure the property you buy will still make sense years from now.
-Keep in mind that the turnover for properties are long and a property investment should not be made with money that you may require anytime in the next few years.
+Keep in mind that the turnover for properties is long and a property investment should not be made with money that you may require anytime in the next few years.

 Be safe out there,